aiidateam/aiida-core/docs/source/working/data.rst

 Before calling the construtor of the base class, we have to remove the ``value`` keyword from the keyword arguments ``kwargs``, because the base class will not expect it and will raise an exception if left in the keyword arguments.
 The final step is to actually *store* the value that is passed by the caller of the constructor.
-The previous snippet removes it from the ``kwargs`` but then does not do anything with it.
 A new node has two locations to permanently store any of its properties:

 * the database